DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 - [ ]  Open source
 - [x]  Smart contracts
 - [x]  Oracles
-- [x]  Consensus Mechanism
+- [ ]  Consensus Mechanism

 Hint: Basics of Ethereum Blockchain

-Explanation: Ethereum offers more than Bitcoin in the terms of Smart contracts , Oracles and consensus mechanism.
+Explanation: Ethereum offers more than Bitcoin in the terms of Smart contracts, Oracles.
+Currently, they have the same consensus mechanism but in future Ethereum will migrate from Proof of work to proof of stake.